-PA1-PA3.
-These 3 lines are organized as one I/O port (A).
+PA0-PA7.
+These 8 lines are organized as one I/O port (A).
 Each line may be configured under software control as inputs with or without internal pullup resistors, interrupt generating inputs with pullup resistors, open-drain or push-pull outputs.
-PA1-PA3 can also sink 20mA for direct LED driving.
+PA0-PA3 can also sink 20mA for direct LED driving while PA4-PA7 can be programmed as analog inputs for the A/D converter.

-PB0..PB1,PB3,PB5-PB7.
-These 6 lines are organized as one I/O port (B).
-Each line may be configured under software control as inputs with or without internal pull-up resistors, interrupt generating inputs with pull-up resistors, open-drain or push-pull outputs.
-PB3,PB5..-PB7 can be used as analog inputs for the A/D converter on the ST62T00C, T01C and E01C.
+PB0-PB7.
+These 8 lines are organized as one I/O port (B).
+Each line may be configured under software control as inputs with or without internal pullup resistors, interrupt generating inputs with pullup resistors, open-drain or push-pull outputs, or as analog inputs for the A/D converter.